Ning-L/30DaysOfPython/notes.md

 `whole_numbers.itemsize` provide size in bytes.

 NumPy provides lots of useful stat fct as the min, max, mean, med, percentile, std, variance, etc.
-It has also functions like `amin`, `amax` to find min or max value of an array along a specific axis. (axis = 0 finds the min value along the columns, axis = 1 applies for the rows)
+It has also functions like `amin`, `amax` to find min or max value of an array along a specific axis. (axis = 0 finds the min value along the rows, axis = 1 applies for the columns)

 ```py
 array_2d = np.array([[1,7,3],[4,2,6], [9,8,5]])